 Liable Parties in a Dog Bite Lawsuit

 It can be very difficult to identify an owner of a stray or loose dog, especially if you have been bitten while at a public place or apartment complex.
-In most dog bite cases, the owner does not want to take responsibility for the victim’s injuries.
-The dog’s owner, however, is legally responsible for the injuries their animal causes.
+In most dog bite cases, the owner does not want to take responsibility for the victim’s damages.
+However, the dog’s owner is legally responsible for the injuries their animal causes.

 Compensation You Could Collect From a Dog Bite Claim

 A dog bite case is a personal injury claim that seeks to recover money for your reasonable and necessary damages such as: